nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 - Invalid or corrupt data will not be imported into the contact list and will be discarded.
 Their line number in the
   `import.txt` will be specified for convenience in identifying problems.
+- Additional input after the `import` command will be treated as erroneous input and discarded.
 - However, there is a limitation that duplicates will not be checked for when performing contact imports.
 Do import
   with caution.
-- Additional input after the `import` command will be treated as erroneous input and discarded.
+- Coming Soon: Duplicate checks for importing contacts will be added in future versions, with prompts for every contact
+and option to skip all/accept all duplicates.

 Expected outcome of usage: